 Book a demonstration workshop for your organisation

 4. Our facilitator training programme

-The Tangata Tiriti facilitator training programme is for those who want to deliver Tangata Tiriti activities and workshops in their own settings.
+The Tangata Tiriti facilitator training programme is for schools and other organisations who want to deliver Tangata Tiriti activities and workshops in their own settings.

-Why do people attend a facilitator training programme?
+Why do organisations book a facilitator training programme?

-- To learn how to use the Tangata Tiriti workbook activities with small or large groups
+- To learn how to use the Tangata Tiriti workbook activities with their students, staff or members

 - To learn skills for facilitating groups to learn about the Treaty in a clear, respectful and interactive way